Takagi wins 1st individual Olympic gold, Bowe breaks through

 Jackson skated to a groundbreaking gold, becoming the first Black woman to win an Olympic speedskating medal, and she was effusive in her praise for Bowe’s gesture.

 Bowe finished 16th in the 500 and only managed a 10th-place showing in the 1,500.
-She was down to perhaps her last chance in 1,000 since it seems unlikely she’ll return for a fourth Olympics in 2026.
+She was down to perhaps her last chance in 1,000 since it’s not known if she’ll go for a fourth Olympics in 2026.

 After a lap, it was clear that Bowe wasn’t going to catch the blistering times of the top two skaters, but she hung on at the end to claim a bronze that almost surely felt like a gold.